SamboyCoding/Tomlet/README.md

 ### Creating your own mappers.

-By default, serialization will call ToString on an object, and deserialization will piece together an object field-by-field using reflection, excluding fields marked as
-`[NonSerialized]`, and using a parameterless constructor to instantiate the object.
+By default, serialization and deserialization are reflection-based.
+Both fields and properties are supported, and properties can be remapped (i.e. told not to use their name, but an alternative key) by using the `TomlProperty` attribute.
+Any fields or properties marked as `[NonSerialized]` are skipped over, both when serializing and deserializing, and deserializing requires a parameterless constructor to instantiate the object.

 This approach should work for most model classes, but should something more complex be used, such as storing a colour as an integer/hex string, or if you have a more compact/proprietary method of serializing your classes, then you can override this default using code such as this: